holdenweb/textual_labelset/README.md

    it uses a slightly bizarre algorithm to sort names correctly).
 2. Make it easy to configure the formats used for the selected and deselected items.
-3. Make it easier to configure the layout of the component (or better explain how to).